home-assistant/hassbian-scripts/.github/CONTRIBUTING.md

 ```

 **pip package**
-This will check if the pip package `cython` is installed in the virtual evniorment.
+This will check if the pip package `cython` is installed in the virtual environment.
 ```bash
 echo "Checking the installation..." validation=$(sudo -u homeassistant -H /bin/bash << EOF | grep Version | awk '{print $2}'